iaifi/iaifi.github.io/phd-summer-school.md

 * [Workshop Program](workshop-program)

 ## About
 The mission of the IAIFI PhD Summer School is to leverage the expertise of IAIFI researchers, affiliates, and partners toward promoting education and workforce development.
 The Summer School will include lectures and events that exemplify ab initio AI, illustrate interdisciplinary research at the intersection AI and Physics, and encourage diverse global networking.
+Hands-on code-based tutorials that build on foundational lecture materials will help students put theory into practice.

 ## Summer School Lecturers
 * [Yasaman Bahri](https://yasamanb.github.io), Research Scientist, Google Research (Brain Team)